 ALSysIO64.sys is a Windows driver.
 A driver is a small software program that allows your computer to communicate with hardware or connected devices.
 This means that a driver has direct access to the internals of the operating system, hardware etc. The free file information forum can help you determine if ALSysIO64.sys is a Windows system file or if it belongs to an application that you can trust.

 Description: ALSysIO64.sys is not essential for the Windows OS and causes relatively few problems.
-The file ALSysIO64.sys is located in a not clearly defined folder.
+The file ALSysIO64.sys is located in the Windows folder for temporary files.

 The driver can be started or stopped from Services in the Control Panel or by other programs.
-The software has no file description.
 The program is not visible.
-Note: File does not exist any longer.
-The service has no detailed description.
-The file is not a Windows core file.
-Therefore the technical security rating is 38% dangerous; however you should also read the user reviews.
+It is digitally signed.
+It is not a Windows system file.
+ALSysIO64.sys appears to be a compressed file.
+Therefore the technical security rating is 35% dangerous; however you should also read the user reviews.

 Recommended: Identify ALSysIO64.sys related errors